 - Year 1: Theoretical, practical and clinical training takes place mostly at the Prinshof Campus.
 The focus is on basic investigative studies, obtaining patients' medical histories and mastering physical examination techniques.
-Students are placed in various hospitals in Gauteng. - Years 2 and 3: Clinical practicals are offered in various hospitals in Gauteng and Mpumalanga.
+Students are placed in various hospitals in Gauteng. - Years 2 and 3: Clinical practicals are offered in various hospitals in Gauteng, Limpopo, KwaZulu-Natal and Mpumalanga.
 Clinical skills are gained through service learning in hospitals and clinics and in community contexts.

 Clinical associates can work as members of healthcare teams in district healthcare services.
-Employment opportunities include public healthcare institutions and the South African Military Health Service (SAMHS).
+Employment opportunities include public healthcare institutions, non-governmental organisations and the South African Military Health Service (SAMHS).